keboola/developers-docs/extend/generic-extractor/config/mappings.md

 |Whiteheaven Mansions|United Kingdom|234|

 ### Multiple Primary Key Columns
-Generic extractor allows you to set only a single (primary) key for a table.
+Generic Extractor allows you to set only a single (primary) key for a table.
 This means that if you set `primaryKey` on multiple columns you will create a compound primary key.
 Let's say that you have an API with the following response: